mamluk/kipchak-template

 The Kipchak template is structured with some assumptions about how APIs should be developed.
 These are based around understanding definitions of certain common concepts like Entities, Models, etc. Our definitions are spelled out here.
 We'll deal with these in the order in which a request flows through Kipchak.

-directory, these should be versioned and generally call a controller, with or without invoking some middleware.
-They determine the URL and HTTP verb of an endpoint in your API. -
+• Routes - These are the first port of entry into your api.
+Specified in the `routes` directory, these should be versioned and generally call a controller, with or without invoking some middleware.
+They determine the URL and HTTP verb of an endpoint in your API.

-Middlewares - Middleware is general, re-usable functionality you want to apply to one or more routes before they reach the controller or just before a response is served.
-Global middlewares can be configured in the
+• Middlewares - Middleware is a general, re-usable functionality you want to apply to one or more routes before they reach the controller or just before a response is served.
+Global middlewares can be configured in the `middlewares` directory.

-Entities - These are representations of your database schema in code.
-If you use Doctrine for an RBDMS, you will specify Doctrine entities here.
+• Entities - These are representations of your database schema in code.
+If you use Doctrine as the ORM for an RBDMS, you will specify Doctrine entities here.
 If you are using Couchbase, you would have an object representation of what will get stored in a CouchDB document.

-Data Transfer Objects - These are effectively what represent the data transferred to and from your API to HTTP clients or any other systems external to your API.
+• Data Transfer Objects - These are effectively what represent the data transferred to and from your API to HTTP clients or any other external systems.
 These must be versioned, and are the first step to ensuring that any data that comes with the request matches what you expect.
 These must also be versioned, as they are ultimately what form the API contract.

 Kipchak provided database and cache clients